 While the American Saddlebreds are the peacocks of the show ring, their attitudes are just as endearing.
 During the show, spectators have the opportunity to visit the American Saddlebreds back at the barns.
 American Saddlebreds love attention and are very easy to fall in love with.

 So easy to fall in love with, that even some of the world's most famous celebrities are American Saddlebred enthusiasts.
-Currently William Shatner and Carson Kressley both own and show American Saddlebred horses.Kressley, of Queen Eye for the Straight Guy fame has long been a supporter of the Devon Horse Show, and is a popular exhibitor every year.
+Currently William Shatner and Carson Kressley both own and show American Saddlebred horses.Kressley, of Queer Eye for the Straight Guy fame has long been a supporter of the Devon Horse Show, and is a popular exhibitor every year.

 Every day is a good day at Devon, where dreams come true in the Dixon Oval.